-The couple RVs full-time with their 12-year-old Bichon Frise named Missy, who they take everywhere to spread her joy; as well as two lovely cats named Frankie and Charlie.
-Together the family is known as “GeoAstroRV”, which derived from their passions in Astronomy, Geology and RVs.
+The couple RVs full-time with their 12-year-old Bichon Frise named Missy, who they take everywhere to spread her joy.
+They also have two lovely cats named Frankie and Charlie.
+Together the family is known as “GeoAstroRV,” which derived from their passions in Astronomy, Geology and RVs.

 Their love for astronomy has been inspired by John Dobson, known as the father of sidewalk astronomy.
 John Dobson is best known for the Dobsonian telescope, a portable, low-cost telescope.
-He also put his efforts in promoting awareness for astronomy through “sidewalk astronomy”, which was the activity of setting up telescopes in urban places for free education and entertainment.
+He also put his efforts in promoting awareness for astronomy through “sidewalk astronomy,” which is setting up telescopes in urban places for free education and entertainment.
 Ultimately, he was the co-founder of the San Francisco Sidewalk Astronomers.

 Currently, John and Brenda pay tribute to Dobson by giving Astronomy presentations to a group of 8-12 people across the country, whenever they can for free.
 This past summer the couple spent their time presenting at Theodore Roosevelt National Park (TRNP).
 These presentations allow people to gain knowledge on celestial objects and perspective on the physical universe.

 The beginning of their RV lifestyle originated with Brenda’s co-worker at Club Scrap.
 Her co-worker had bought an RV due to her husband’s work situation that caused them to constantly relocate.
 Living the nomad lifestyle would give them a mobile home that would be constant wherever they went.
 When Brenda heard this idea, she worried and couldn’t see it being a successful.